 The hard anodized aluminum cookware enables heat to be distributed uniformly.
 The result is evenly cooked food.
 Also, the kitchenware is exceptionally durable.

-In the beginning, I thought that I could clean the hard anodized cookware as I did with any other pot or pan.
+Initially, I thought I could clean the hard anodized cookware just like any other pot or pan.
 Upon reading my Caphalon cookware manual, I realized that I had no information on how to take care of this special kitchenware.

 I safely stored my precious nonstick cookware.
 I then searched for tips on how to clean both the inside and the outside parts of the pots and pans.
 This is what I learned.